SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Getting Started/SetUp.md

 ## Overview

-The `SearchBar` package provides a customizable SwiftUI search bar for iOS, macOS, and visionOS.
+The `SearchBar` package provides a customizable SwiftUI search bar for iOS, iPadOS, macOS, and visionOS.
 This guide explains how to add the package using Swift Package Manager (SPM).

 ## Adding SearchBar to Your Project